microprediction/timemachines/CONTRIBUTE.md

 And now you find yourself in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, commoditizing repeated quantitative tasks of all kinds, and making data scientists look like fools.
 That might be a better idea than waiting for DeepMind to to something ([according to me](https://www.microprediction.com/blog/reward), anyway).

-Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone.

 ## Specific goals
+Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone, as follows:

-   - To make available a large slew of fully autonomous univariate forecasting functions with sequence-to-sequence signature ("skaters")
+   - Making available a large slew of fully autonomous univariate forecasting functions with sequence-to-sequence signature ("skaters")
-   - To evaluate them continuously over fresh, live, diverse real-world timeseries in two ways:
+   - Evaluating them continuously over fresh, live, diverse real-world timeseries in two ways:
         * Computation of [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/overall.html)
         * Incorporation in "crawlers" than operate in real-time and predict time-series at www.microprediction.org where they play this [game](https://www.microprediction.com/blog/intro), and in doing so, provide free high quality short-term prediction to anyone, anywhere, for any reason.

-   - To address otherwise thorny issues like [defining anomaly detection](https://www.microprediction.com/blog/anomaly) in a way that isn't circular.
+Thereby we can address otherwise thorny issues like [defining anomaly detection](https://www.microprediction.com/blog/anomaly) in a way that isn't circular.
 Part of this involves stacking, composing and otherwise exploiting existing skaters.
 We'd like to see [Fast Python Timeseries Forecasting](https://www.microprediction.com/blog/fast) become the norm.

 # Contribution Patterns